Welcome to today's edition of the Rush 24-7 podcast.

 You're not allowed to leak any pictures of President Obama shirtless.

-Uh they don't want that uh apparently that's not the image they're trying to project of the President anymore.
+Apparently, that's not the image they're trying to project of the president anymore.

 No shirt, no shoes, no stimulus.